chourmovs/mopidy-gs-spotify/README.md

-# mopidy-docker: A Docker image for mopidy
+# mopidy-docker: A Docker image for mopidy by chourmovs

 [Mopidy](https://mopidy.com/) an extensible music server that plays music from local disk, Spotify, Tidal, Youtube, SoundCloud, TuneIn, and more.